GoogleChrome/web-vitals-extension/README.md

 ## How does it work?

-* `src/browser_action/vitals.js`: Content Script that leverages WebVitals.js to collect metrics.
+* `src/browser_action/vitals.js`: Script that leverages WebVitals.js to collect metrics and broadcast metric changes for badging and the HUD.
 Provides an overall score of the metrics that can be used for badging.
 * `src/bg/background.js`: Performs badge icon updates using data provided by vitals.js.
 Passes along data to `popup.js` in order to display the more detailed local metrics summary.
 * `src/browser_action/popup.js`: Content Script that handles rendering detailed metrics reports in the pop-up window displayed when clicking the badge icon.
+* `src/options/options.js`: Options UI (saved configuration) for advanced features like the HUD Overlay

 ## License